When To Use Vitamin C Serum: The Best Time To Apply

 Works Well Together

-- Sunscreen (SPF 30+): Essential pairing—enhances photoprotection synergistically
+- Sunscreen (SPF 30+): Essential pairing — boosts sun defense together

-- Hyaluronic acid: Apply after vitamin C for added hydration; they complement each other
+- Hyaluronic acid: Apply after vitamin C for added hydration

-- Niacinamide: Can be layered together; the old "they cancel out" myth is debunked
+- Niacinamide: Can be layered together — the old "they cancel out" myth is disproven

-- Turmeric products: Vitamin C and turmeric work synergistically for brightening
+- Turmeric products: Vitamin C and turmeric work together for better brightening

-- Ferulic acid + vitamin E: Stabilizes vitamin C and enhances its effectiveness
+- Ferulic acid + vitamin E: Stabilizes vitamin C and makes it more effective

 Use With Caution

-- Retinol: Use at different times initially (vitamin C morning, retinol night) to avoid irritation
+- Retinol: Use at different times at first (vitamin C morning, retinol night) to avoid irritation

-- AHAs/BHAs: Can be used together but may increase sensitivity; introduce gradually
+- AHAs/BHAs: Can be used together but may raise sensitivity — add slowly

-- Benzoyl peroxide: May oxidize vitamin C; apply at different times of day
+- Benzoyl peroxide: May break down vitamin C — apply at different times of day

 Avoid Combining

-- High-pH cleansers: Can destabilize vitamin C; use pH-balanced cleansers
+- High-pH cleansers: Can weaken vitamin C — use pH-balanced cleansers

-- Copper peptides: May interfere with vitamin C; use in separate routines
+- Copper peptides: May clash with vitamin C — use in separate routines

 What Affects Your Results